maiamarcelo/SmartPrognostics/README.md

 This is a prototype software to run as a front-end for an Orange Model.
 The model needs to be already trained in the Orange Data Mining software.

+For a convenient test, you may want to download the SmartPrognostics.jar file and run the command: java -jar SmartPrognostics.jar in the command line and test with the models and csv available in the "resources" folder.

 1) Choose an Orange file model with extension .pkcls

    <img src="https://github.com/user-attachments/assets/3518e176-1a31-4b9d-a8c2-b9d34605fc92" alt="screenshot1" width="500">